 Salactol Wart Paint 10ml

-- Remove warts and verrucas
+- Assist in destroying the virus that causes warts and verrucas

 Salicylic Acid 16.7% w/w; Lactic Acid 16.7% w/w.

-2) Gently rub the surface of the wart, verruca, corn or callus with a pumice stone or manicure emery board to remove any hard skin.
+Gently rub the surface of the wart, verruca, corn or callus with a pumice stone or manicure emery board to remove any hard skin.

-Plantar warts should be covered with an adhesive plaster.
+Plantar warts should be covered with adhesive plaster.
 Leave for 24 hours.
 Repeat the procedure daily, after first removing any plaster.

-Not to be used in cases of sensitivity to any of the ingredients.
+Salactol Wart Paint is not to be used in cases of sensitivity to any of the ingredients.

 Keep away from the eyes and mucous membranes.